 - Go to the beach or swimming pool: Whether your base has an indoor swimming pool at the gym, an outdoor pool in base housing, or a year-round beach, check it out and let the kids cool off and play.

-What are your best tips for entertaining your military brat during a military move?
+What are your best tips for entertaining your military child during a military move?